 - (1) The unaudited pro forma weighted average shares outstanding, basic and diluted, reflect the weighted average of shares of common stock and redeemable preferred stock, based on the conversion of the redeemable preferred stock, according to the date of issuance.
-Outstanding stock options were considered anti-dilutive and were excluded from the calculation. - (2) The pro forma column reflects the automatic conversion of 55,459,667 shares of our redeemable preferred stock into an equivalent number of shares of common stock immediately prior to the completion of this offering.
+Outstanding stock options were considered anti-dilutive and were excluded from the calculation. - (2) The pro forma column reflects the automatic conversion of 23,768,420 shares of our redeemable preferred stock into an equivalent number of shares of common stock immediately prior to the completion of this offering.
 The redeemable preferred stock earns a 6% cumulative dividend as long as it remains outstanding.
 Upon Conversion, the accrued and unpaid dividend is forfeited.
-See Note 8 of the Notes to the audited financial statements for further explanation of the redeemable preferred stock. - (3) The pro forma as adjusted column reflects (i) the items described in footnote (1) above and (ii) the sale and issuance of shares of our common stock by us in this offering, at the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us. - (4) We define working capital as current assets less current liabilities.
+See Note 8 of the Notes to the audited financial statements for further explanation of the redeemable preferred stock. - (3) The pro forma as adjusted column reflects (i) the items described in footnote (1) above and (ii) the sale and issuance of shares of our common stock by us in this offering, at the initial public offering price of \$8.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us. - (4) We define working capital as current assets less current liabilities.